Coveo-Turbo/cli/README.md

 ### Bundle a Coveo Search Page

-> Deprecated: It is recommended to use the deploy command specified in the _Deploy a Sandbox to the Coveo Platform_ section.
+> Deprecated: It is recommended to use the deploy command specified in the _Deploy a Page to the Coveo Platform_ section.

 The Coveo Search Page currently does not support static assets, nor versioning so a bridge is needed between development with Webpack and uploading the search page to the platform with `coveo-platform-client` version 2.11.0 or higher.